Card Transaction Examples

 field is populated, you know that Galileo has created a bookkeeping authorization record for the remaining $250 and that its auth_id

 is 333333.
-Galileo does not send a webhook to notify that a bookkeeping record has been created, and the bookkeeping records are not present in the RDFs.
+Galileo does not send an event message to notify that a bookkeeping record has been created, and the bookkeeping records are not present in the RDFs.
 The original preauthorization amount is backed out before the bookkeeping authorization record is created.

 Second clearing